bedhanger/mwe/python/requiresthat/README.rst

     X.method()

-The ``that`` can be almost any valid Python statement which can be evaluated for its veracity, and whose result will decide whether or not the method fires.
+The ``that`` can be almost any valid Python statement which can be evaluated for its veracity, and whose result will decide whether or not the method fires/will be considered a success.

-The parameter ``when`` decides if the condition is a-priori, post-mortem or before-and-after.
+The parameter ``when`` decides if the condition is a-priori, post-mortem, or before-and-after.
 The default is a-priori, meaning a precondition.
 Note that before-and-after does *not* mean during;
 you cannot mandate an invariant this way!